kragen/derctuo/transaction-per-call.md

 That’s because there’s no need to check a transaction for validity when you go to commit it — no other code could have been running concurrently.
 You only need to buffer the writes to transactional variables so that you can undo them if you have to roll back.

-(As Hopwood points out in zir 2014 Strange Loop presentation, logging writes in this way is also what you need for a concurrent or generational garbage collector.)
+(This is a general property of pessimistic synchronization, and this is just the extreme case of it, as explained later.)

 Fearless concurrency
 --------------------

+As Hopwood points out in zir 2014 Strange Loop presentation, logging writes in this way is also what you need for a concurrent or generational garbage collector.

 However, if you do additionally track reads of transactional variables, you can use the transaction system for multithreading with a guarantee of serializability.
-This is probably only practical if the language is mostly functional, like Clojure or OCaml, and only slightly imperative, because pervasive Python-style mutability would entail logging a huge amount of read traffic to the mutable variables,
+This is probably costly unless the language is mostly functional, like Clojure or OCaml, and only slightly imperative, because pervasive Python-style mutability would entail logging a huge amount of read traffic to the mutable variables,